redss/SimpleValueObjects/readme.md

 #### `WrapperValueObject`

-Sometimes you'll just want to use some more common value, like `string` or `int`, and give it additional context.
+Sometimes you'll just want to use some more common value, like `string` or `int` and give it additional context.

 For instance, _user name_ in a system can be just a string, but with limited length and consisting only of alphanumeric characters.

-In that case ypu should use `WrapperValueObject`, which wraps exactly one value and will use it for equality comparison and hash code generation.
+In that case you should use `WrapperValueObject`, which wraps exactly one value and uses it for equality comparison and hash code generation.

 ```cs
 public class UserName : WrapperValueObject<UserName, string>